rohan6471/spark-nlp-project/README.md

 The processing is been done on raw text data retrived from one of the popular books from project Gutenberg.
 This text consists much of messy data including non-letter characters and stop words.

 ## Tools Used For Processing:
- Spark with Python
+* Spark with Python
- Databricks Community Cloud
+* Databricks Community Cloud

  ## Steps to process the data:
-- First Step is to retrieve the text from url using 'urlib' python library and then moving the file to databricks file system to process the data on cloud
+- First Step is to retrieve the text from url using 'urllib' python library and then moving the file to databricks file system to process the data on cloud
  ```
  import urllib.request